thehubbard/esa-pyxel/docs/source/tutorials/examples.rst

 It covers all the basics, the four running modes and adding a new model.
 Apart from the tutorial, more examples on running modes and different models are also available.
 See below for a full list.

-All of the tutorials and examples can be found in a separate public repository `Pyxel Data <https://gitlab.com/esa/pyxel-data>`_, to access it click on the link below.
+All tutorials and examples can be found in a separate public repository `Pyxel Data <https://gitlab.com/esa/pyxel-data>`_, to access it click on the link below.

 .. link-button:: https://gitlab.com/esa/pyxel-data